act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 #### Inapplicable Example 3

-`aria-checked` state with empty value
+This `aria-checked` state has an empty value.

 **Note**: The HTML validator flags an `aria-checked` attribute with an empty value as an issue.
 However WAI-ARIA 1.1 indicates `aria-checked` has a default value of `undefined`.